Reading time: 10 min.

 Structure of a single hair shaft

-Your hair’s cuticles are its first line of defence.
+The cuticles are the first line of defence within your hair anatomy.
 Each hair cuticle is tiny, transparent, and acts as a protective shell for the inner layers of the hair shaft.
 They overlap with each other like scales, controlling the amount of moisture, chemicals, and products your hair can absorb.

 With high porosity hair, the gaps between cuticles are large.
 Although moisture can easily enter the hair shaft, it doesn’t stay there long enough to nourish your hair.
 It quickly passes back out through the cuticle, leaving your hair feeling like straw.
 This dehydrated hair may be more prone to hair loss from breakage.